This post may contain affiliate links. Read my disclosure policy.

 Things You’ll Need

-- These little cheesy bites get backed in a mini muffin tin.
+- MUFFIN PAN: These little cheesy bites get backed in a mini muffin tin.
 Make sure you have a good nonstick one.

-- The key ingredient (besides the cheese) is that tapioca flour or starch.
+- TAPIOCA STARCH: The key ingredient (besides the cheese) is that tapioca flour or starch.

-- A hand mixer makes it quick and easy to blend the batter together.
+- HAND MIXER: You only need an inexpensive one to make it quick and easy to blend the batter together.

-- After they bake, pop them out onto a rack to cool for just a few minutes.
+- COOLING RACKS: After they bake, pop them out onto a rack to cool for just a few minutes.

 Gluten-Free Brazilian Cheese Bread